Mathilda Karlsson: Personal life

 Her equestrian centre Grönwohld Hof stables which is in Germany was demolished by a fire in May 2020.
-Two horses died in the tragic fire incident while the building which she owned was destroyed completely.
+Two horses died in the incident and the building which she owned was destroyed completely.

 Career

 She decided to compete for Sri Lanka in 2018 and became the first Sri Lankan show-jumper.
 By doing so, she is the first Sri Lankan equestrian at the Olympic Games.
 She also obtained the Swedish-Sri Lankan dual citizenship from the Embassy of Sri Lanka in Germany prior to the Olympics.

 She also faced difficulties before qualifying to the Olympics as part of her qualifying points were initially removed in February 2020, following an administrative error from the FEI; however, the decision on points removal was subsequently overturned by the Court of Arbitration for Sport.
 She was ensured of Olympic berth following the successful appeal against FEI results cancellation.
 She received a direct qualification for the 2020 Summer Olympics which also marked her debut appearance at the Olympics.
 She competed in the individual jumping.
 However, she failed to progress to the next round after being eliminated from the heat event mainly due to her horse which stopped twice.

 She has also competed at the Global Champions Tour.